Date came into force or revised

 As per Section 11 of the School Act, all Boards of Education must have appeal procedures to help resolve disputes.
 The ministry expects that the appeal procedures will be based on principles of administrative fairness, which include the right of students and parents/guardians: to be heard by the Board of Education; to be consulted in decisions affecting them; and to an impartial Board of Education decision based on relevant information.

 Procedures related to policy

 An Individual Education Plan (IEP) is a documented plan developed for a student with special needs that describes individualized goals, adaptations, modifications, the services to be provided, and includes measures for tracking achievement.
 An IEP must have one or more of the following:

-- the goals or outcomes set for that student for that school year where they are different from the learning outcomes set out in an applicable educational program guide; or
+- the goals or outcomes set for that student for that school year where they are different from the learning standards and/or outcomes set out in an applicable educational program guide; or

 - a list of the support services required to achieve goals established for the student; or